 2. Allow Appropriate Loading Time For The Ads

-Interstitial ads are large-size ads with rich media and heavy graphics.
-This means These kind of ads will take a good amount of time to load on the users’ screen.
+Interstitial ads are large-sized ads with rich media and heavy graphics.
+This means these kinds of ads will take a good amount of time to load on the users’ screens.
 Now, you wouldn’t want your users to wait for an ad to load.

 Hence, in order to avoid such problems, make sure the ad is rendered quickly.
 Even better, start loading your ad before it’s called.
 So when the time comes to display it, it won’t take much time.